Belencha/CodeReviewer/README.md

 ## Architecture

-This is a **server-only** application that works as follows:
+This is a **server-only** application designed for deployment in private corporate VPNs.
+It works as follows:

 1. **GitLab Webhook** → Receives webhook events when merge requests are created or updated
 2. **Code Analysis** → Fetches the diff and analyzes it using AI (OpenAI)
 3. **Comment Posting** → Posts review comments directly to the GitLab merge request

 No client-side application is needed.
-The service runs as a background process that listens for webhook events.
+The service runs as a background process on an Ubuntu VM inside your corporate VPN, listening for webhook events from your private GitLab instance.

 ## Features